bohrium/chess/README.markdown

 ### evaluation heuristic

-We partition the six species of chess-person into *pawns*, *pieces*, and *kings*.
+We partition the six species of chess-person or *chess-stone* into *pawns*, *pieces*, and *kings*.
 Knights, bishops, rooks, and queens are pieces, but pawns and kings aren't.
-The classical board evaluation is linear in population counts: it grants 100,300,300,500,900,infinity points for the pnbrqk.
+The classical board evaluation is linear in population
+counts: it grants 100,300,300,500,900 points for the pnbrq.
 Our heuristic supplements this term by several others in order to treat five themes:
 **king attacks**,
 **pawn structure** (determined entirely by pawn locations), **material** (determined entirely by population counts), **piece-pawn interactions**, and
-**piece harmony** (determined entirely by piece locations).
+**ideal squares**.
 Since we set these by intuition, we use a very coarse set of weights: 5, 13, 34, 89 centipawns.